noseka1/noseka1.github.io/content/post/tripleo-installer-the-good.md

 TripleO uses Heat to deploy and configure the overcloud OpenStack.
 Heat orchestrates the infrastracture based on the description provided by the user in the Heat templates.
 In the Heat templates, we tell Heat what our deployment should look like, but we have no control over the steps Heat will take to get to the desired state.
 I find this lack of control rather problematic.

-{% blockquote %}
-A fine-grained deployment control would be desirable.
+> A fine-grained deployment control would be desirable.
-{% endblockquote %}

 Let's say I have an overcloud consisting of 100 nodes.
 After changing the configuration in my Heat templates, I can only re-run the entire Heat configuration process and hope that I won't end up with a broken cloud.
 Instead, I'd like to apply the configuration changes to a couple of nodes to make sure that everything works before I continue with the rest of the cloud.
 The ability to apply only part of the configuration would be useful as well.